Ernie Fields

 Ernest Lawrence Fields (August 28, 1904 – May 11, 1997) was an American trombonist, pianist, arranger and bandleader.
-He first became known for leading the Royal Entertainers, a territory band which was based in Tulsa, Oklahoma, and toured along a circuit stretching from Kansas City, Kansas, to Dallas, Texas.
-In later years he led a band that recorded in Los Angeles.
+He first became known for leading the Royal Entertainers, a territory band which was based in Tulsa, Oklahoma, and toured along a circuit stretching from Kansas City, Kansas, to Dallas, Texas, and eventually across the US and parts of Canada.
+Later, he led a band that recorded in Los Angeles.

 Early life and career

 Fields was born in Nacogdoches, Texas, and was raised in Taft, Oklahoma.
-He attended Tuskegee Institute and then moved to Tulsa.
+He graduated from Tuskegee Institute in 1924 and then moved to Tulsa.